r3bl-org/r3bl-open-core/tui/README.md

     or termion or whatever you want).
   - Markdown text editor w/ syntax highlighting support, metadata (tags, title, author, date), smart lists.
-This uses a custom Markdown parser and custom syntax highligther.
+This uses a custom Markdown parser and custom syntax highlighter.
 Syntax highlighting for code blocks is provided by the syntect crate.
   - Modal dialog boxes.
 And autocompletion dialog boxes.
   - Lolcat (color gradients) implementation w/ a rainbow color-wheel palette.
 All the color output is sensitive to the capabilities of the terminal.
 Colors are